Quantum jump metrology in a two-cavity network: A simple measurement scheme for estimating phase difference

 \subsection{Measurement of phase difference}

-Here we consider a specific set of parameters to demonstrate the utility of our system for estimating a phase in an optical cavity network.
+In the following, we consider a specific, carefully chosen set of parameters to demonstrate the possible quantum advantage of our measurement scheme.
 As with the threshold value, it is important to choose feedback parameters that are both not too small and not too big.
-For example, for very weak feedback, we are unlikely to deduce information about $\tilde \varphi$ over reasonable timescales.
+For example, for very weak feedback, we are unlikely to deduce information about $\varphi$ over reasonable timescales.
 Moreover, for very strong feedback, the dynamics of the cavity network becomes dominated by the feedback, almost all trajectories diverge and the measurement outcomes are essentially independent of the unknown phase that we want to identify.
-Finally, in order to avoid starting in the vacuum state and for the practicality of implementation, we start each trajectory with a feedback pulse to prepare a non-trivial initial state.
-With all of these factors in mind, Fig.~\ref{fig:estimator} shows three different measurement signals obtained after three different times $t$.
-Three different observables are considered, namely, the probabilities $(P_{N>5})_{d_1}$ and $(P_{N>5})_{d_2}$ and their difference $(P_{N>5})_{d_1} -(P_{N>5})_{d_2}$.
-All three observables can be used to infer the value of $\tilde{\varphi}$.
+Finally, in order to avoid starting in the vacuum state and for the practicality of implementation, we start each trajectory with a single quantum feedback pulse, which we apply to the vacuum state to prepare a non-trivial initial state.

-As we shall see below, considering only the output of either of the detectors, i.e.~considering only $(P_{N>5})_{d_1}$ or $(P_{N>5})_{d_2}$, does not give the best sensitivity since some of the available information from the dynamics of the system is omitted in this case.
-It is better to take information from both detectors into account and to use instead $(P_{N>5})_{d_1} - (P_{N>5})_{d_2}$ as the estimator for $\tilde \varphi$.
-To show that this is indeed the case, we now determine the measurement uncertainty $\delta \hat \varphi$ with the help of the standard error propagation formula

-where $O$ denotes the relevant observable.
-The variance in the numerator of this equation is obtained by sampling over a number of subensembles of trajectories, while the visibility in the denominator is obtained numerically from Fig.~\ref{fig:estimator}.
-The result of this calculation is shown in Fig.~\ref{fig:scaling}.
-As in Fig.~\ref{fig:estimator}, three different observables are considered.
-Our results show that as time increases we obtain better accuracy for measuring the phase shift $\tilde{\varphi}$ in either detector mode.
-However, we obtain our best results when we consider the difference between the two threshold probabilities $(P_{N>5})_{d_1}$ and $(P_{N>5})_{d_2}$.